 Aspirin should not be given to children or teenagers under age 19 because of the possibility of developing Reye’s Syndrome, a rare but potentially fatal medical disorder.
 In addition, ibuprofen is not recommended for infants younger than six months of age.

-Call your pediatrician or seek emergency care if your child has a fever of 104 degrees F (40 degrees C) or higher, or shows any of these symptoms:
+Seek emergency care if your child has any of these symptoms:

 - Is under three months of age, because infants don't have well-developed immune systems and could have serious infections

 - Has a body temperature higher than 102 degrees Fahrenheit